3d-dice/documentation/docs/addons/boxControls.md

 Use this module if you want to dynamically experiment with the Dice-Box [config settings](/docs/usage/config#configuration-options) and see real time feedback.
 All changes are passed to Dice-Box's `updateConfig()` method.

+This module was created for experimental and demo purposes.

 ## Install
 Add the dice-ui module using
 ```